Gruntfuggly/swap-and-paste/README.md

 If there is no selection when pasting, this command is executed instead.
 This allows you to use an alternative clipboard extension if required.
 Defaults to the standard `editor.action.clipboardPasteAction`.

+`swap-and-paste.copyCommand`

+When copying the selected text, the extension will call this command after copying the selection to it's own clipboard.
+Defaults to the standard `editor.action.clipboardCopyAction`.

 `swap-and-paste.cutCommand`

-When cutting the selected text, use this command.
+When cutting the selected text, the extension will call this command after copying the selection to it's own clipboard.
 Defaults to the standard `editor.action.clipboardCutAction`.

 ## Credits

-Icon made by [Freepik](https://www.flaticon.com/authors/freepik) from <www.flaticon.com>.
+Icon made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com)